100T.ai

 The path to 100T parameters just got more complicated, but also more interesting.
 The companies and countries that can navigate this new landscape of fragmented supply chains and forge ahead with adaptable software will be the ones defining the next decade of AI.

-The path to 100T just became more complex—and more fascinating.
+Tracking progress toward 100T is no longer just about model papers and benchmarks.
+The path to 100T just became more complex and more fascinating.
 The winners will be those who can adapt to fragmented supply chains while building software stacks that thrive across ecosystems.

 100 trillion parameter scale